oxinabox/Kaldi-Notes/tidigits/eval.md

 layout: default
 title:  Evaluation
 ---
-#Evalutation -- using the model to recognise speach.
+#Evaluation -- using the model to recognise speech.

 ##Decoding
 We already created a decoding graph in the [training step](training).
 Using this graph to decode the utterances  is done using `steps/decode.sh`.
-This script only works only for certain feature types -- conviently all the feature types we use in TIDIGITS.
+This script only works only for certain feature types -- conveniently all the feature types we use in TIDIGITS.
 (Similar decoding functions also exist in steps, for other feature types)

 ###Usage for `steps/decode.sh`

 Usage:

 ```
 steps/decode.sh [options] <graph-dir> <test-data-dir> <decode-dir>
 ```

- - `test-data-dir` is the path to the training data directory [prepaired earlier](./data_prep)
+ - `test-data-dir` is the path to the training data directory [prepared earlier](./data_prep)
- - `graph-dir` is the path the the directory containing the graphs generated in the previous step
+ - `graph-dir` is the path to the directory containing the graphs generated in the previous step
  - `decode-dir` is a path to store all of its outputs -- including the results of the evaluations.
 It will be created if it does not exist.

 ###Configuration / Options
-The `decode.sh` script takes many configuration options, these should be familar from the `train_mono.sh` script options above.
+The `decode.sh` script takes many configuration options, these should be familiar from the `train_mono.sh` script options above.
 They can be set by passing them as flags to script: as so: `--<option-name> <value>`.
 Or by putting them all into a config bash script, and adding the flag `--config <path>`.
-They could also be set by editting the defaults in `steps/decode.sh`, but there is no good reason to do this.
+They could also be set by editing the defaults in `steps/decode.sh`, but there is no good reason to do this.

- * `nj`: Number of Jobs to run in parrellel. (default `4`)
+ * `nj`: Number of Jobs to run in parallel. (default `4`)
  * `cmd`:  Job dispatcher script  (default `run.pl`)

  * `iter`: Iteration of model to test.
 Training step above actually stores a copy of the model for each iteration.
 This option can be used to go back and test that (default final trained model).
 Overridden by `model` option.
  * `model`: which model to use, given by path.
-If given this overides the `iter` (default determined by valure of `iter`)
+If given this overrides the `iter` (default determined by value of `iter`)

  * `transform-dir` directory path to find fMLLR transforms (Not useful for TIDIGITS). (default: N/A only used if fMLLR transformed were done on features.)
  * `scoring-opts` options to local/score.sh.
 Can be used to set min and max Language Model Weight for rescoring to be done. (default: "")